Oduig/how-to-choose-a-web-framework/README.md

 The purpose of a prototype is to **validate** the core business case with real users.
  A prototype can be made with pen and paper, wireframing tools, or actual code.
 If you choose code, you should write it as fast as possible, without maintenance or performance in mind.
-That way it can be built many times faster than a production-ready MVP.
+That way, it can be built many times faster than a production-ready MVP.

 Prototypes are meant to be **discarded** after they serve their purpose.
-It was not built with maintenance in mind, and those who try building an MVP on top of it will tell you it's a nightmare.
+It was not built with maintenance in mind, and those who tried building an MVP on top of a prototype will tell you it was a nightmare.
 Keep in mind that the real value of the prototype was to validate the business case and to gain information, not to develop the product.
  If you have any doubt that the prototype will be discarded, *don't make one* and skip to the MVP.